-The outdoor equipment industry 2015 has a fantastic choice of fabrics available to the equipment designers.
+The outdoor equipment industry has a fantastic choice of fabrics available to equipment designers.
 Fabrics and coatings that perform faultlessly at the limits of human physical endeavour.
 Fabrics that look good and feel good.
 Fabrics made from fibres that are fine, warm and will keep us all dry or cool whatever the weather.

 That hasn’t always been the case.
 Before the more technically based fabrics the protection offered by outdoor clothing was more limited.
 In some ways there was an expectation that the probability was you would get damp in the UK climate and the question was how much.
 The aim initially was to try to ensure a greater degree of comfort whilst wet.

-Rohan, during the 1970’s, was very much involved with the growing and interesting group of climbers that became know as Alpinists.
+Rohan, during the 1970’s, was involved with the growing and interesting group of climbers that became know as Alpinists.
 The men and women that climbed big mountains, travelled light and used minimum kit.
 Demanding much more from their clothing and kit.
 Preferring to carry all their own kit from home, across the globe to base camp and finally to the mountain tops.
 The younger members of this group had a big influence on the design disciplines that are still embedded in the some Rohan products today.
 It’s not surprising that the phrases such as ‘function dictates form’ and ‘fit for purpose’ became real and unimpeachable in all Rohan thinking around this time.
 Alpinists where hard task masters.
 Garment failure was not an option.
 Rohan learnt the trade in a hard school.

 Alpinists needed a garment that would repel snow and ice, windproof, lightweight, absorb perspiration and fit over the top of other layers.
 Added to this, pockets where vital both secure and accessible.
 Remember all this was before Gore-tex.
 Rohans answer was Windlord Fabric.
 A fabric developed by and only available from Rohan in the late 1970’s.